Vonage/vivid/docs/contributing.md

 #### Getting up and running

+* Ask to be added to the Vonage github organization (if you are already there, skip this part)
+* If you did not already, generate a token in github
 * clone the repo
 	* see note below about the SSH keys
 * run `yarn` in order to build the repo once / bring the dependencies